saeyslab/iidx/README.md

 ## Replicating our analyses

-Upon publication, the results of our **B-cell and T- and NK-cell analyses** will be saved in the `Results_B` and `Results_TNK` directories, respectively.
+Settings for our **B-cell and T- and NK-cell analyses** are saved in the `Results_B` and `Results_TNK` directories, respectively.

-This encompasses input parameter settings in `99_SetUp.R` and all outputs necessary to launch the dashboard.
-This is done by placing the results in the working (parent) directory and sourcing the `06_Dashboard.R` script.

-We also include scripts for post-hoc generation of figures with results, as we do in our manuscript.

-**Other inputs, including the FCS and WSP files, will be hosted separately.**
+Other inputs, including input FCS files, sample-level annotation and all analysis results will be hosted separately upon publication.

 ## Scaling up analyses